 Format of the Tour

 Tournaments will be held only on the top public courses and resorts in the state.
-Events will be either 18 or 36 holes, with most events scheduled on Saturdays and Sundays.
+Events will be either 18 or 36 holes, with all events scheduled on Saturdays and / or Sundays.
 Tee times into each event will be posted on the web site and available over the phone.
-Please click on the Navigation bar on the left side of this page or call the Tour office to obtain tee times.

-In general, both the Men's and Women's Divisions events will be conducted simultaneously on the same courses, unless field sizes become very large.
-Exceptions will occur during off-weeks for the Michigan Open and the Michigan Women's Open.
+In general, both the Men's and Women's Divisions events will be conducted simultaneously on the same courses.
+Exceptions will occur during off-weeks for the Michigan Open and the Michigan Women's Open..

 How To Enter Michigan Players Tour Events